mpentler/teletext-twitter/README.md

 After cloning the repository you'll need to install the Python-Twitter wrapper with pip:
 `pip install python-twitter`

-Before you get this up and running there are two things you need to do first:
+Before you get this up and running there are two other things you need to do first:

 1) Connect your Raspberry Pi to a TV over composite using a cable with the correct pin-out.
 I bought mine from The Pi Hut: https://thepihut.com/products/adafruit-a-v-and-rca-composite-video-audio-cable-for-raspberry-pi
-2) Install the VBIT2 and raspi-teletext apps and make sure they are outputting teletext data to your TV ..* raspi-teletext (Alistair Buxton): https://github.com/ali1234/raspi-teletext - Only PAL is supported by raspi-teletext ..* VBIT2 (Peter Kwan): https://github.com/peterkvt80/vbit2
+2) Install the VBIT2 and raspi-teletext apps and make sure they are outputting teletext data to your TV

+..* raspi-teletext (Alistair Buxton): https://github.com/ali1234/raspi-teletext - Only PAL is supported by raspi-teletext ..* VBIT2 (Peter Kwan): https://github.com/peterkvt80/vbit2

+## Setup

-After getting these up and running the last thing to do is to rename config.py-default to config.py and get your Twitter access tokens to store in the file.
-You can find a good guide for doing this here: https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/
+After getting these up and running there are some setup tasks to do.
+Rename config.py-default to config.py and open the file in a text editor.
+You need to add:

+1) Your Twitter access tokens
-You will need to pick a unique name for the app.
+..*You can find a good guide for doing this here: https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/ ..*You will need to pick a unique name for the app.
 Which is annoying.
 Pick anything you want that isn't taken.
 Maybe add your name at the end.
+2) Check where your pages will be saved to

-Change the tti_path line too if you've changed your Teefax location.
-You can also customise the displayed colours in here too, which should be self-explanatory.
+..*Change the tti_path line too if you've changed your Teefax location.
+3) Change the colours if you want
+..*Theme support is detailed below

 When you've setup your config.py you can run the script like this example that grabs your home timeline: